Derivator Six-Functor-Formalisms -- Construction II

+Note that the multicategory structure is even the more natural structure because no particular tensor-product, resp.\@ pull-back, has to be chosen a priori to define it (even on complexes, cf.\@ \cite[1.5]{Rec19}). \end{BEISPIEL}

 Of course, we would like the morphism of pre-multiderivators $\widetilde{p}: \DD \rightarrow \SSS^{\op}$ to be a left (resp.\@ right) fibered multiderivator.
-This is true, provided that the fibers are model categories whose structures are compatible with the structure of bifibration, as follows:
+This is true, provided that the fibers are model categories whose structures are compatible with the structure of bifibration in the following sense: